ncatlab/nlab-content/pages/5120.md

 ## Idea

-The point of a spectrum of an operator algebra should be thought as a common generalized eigenvalue of the corresponding family of operators.
+In [[functional analysis]] and [[operator algebra]], the point of a [[spectrum of an operator]] algebra should be thought as a common generalized eigenvalue of the corresponding family of operators.
 Thus the spectra of (operator) *algebras*, presenting the "points" of underlying space and spectra of (families of) *operators* have closely related origin in main examples.

 __Spectral theory__ concerns generalizations of the theory of the set of eigenvalues of a linear operator on a finite-dimensional vector space, and [[spectrum of a linear operator]], not necessarily bounded, on an infinite-dimensional _complex_ vector space.
 Most of such generalizations occur in functional analysis (spectral theory of bounded Hermitean operator on a Hilbert space, spectral theory of unbounded operators, spectral theory of families of operators, spectral theory of complex Banach algebras).
 Spectral theory is in the basis of Gel'fand-Neumark theorem.
 The points of the Gel'fand spectrum of a commutative $C^*$-algebra have spectral origin in the sense of [[functional analysis]]; the structure of an operator algebra reflects this -- the characters encode related information, and in more general cases, the ideal and even module structure.